cj-hilder/ble-hr-tool/README.md

 ---

+## The Live HR Graph

+A 90-second window of heart rate data scrolls continuously on screen.
+When connected to a sensor that exposes raw beat-to-beat RR intervals — such as the Polar H10 — this graph shows **unsmoothed, instantaneous heart rate** rather than the rolling average most commercial apps and devices use.
+That averaging is deliberate on most platforms: it produces a cleaner, less alarming line.
+Here it is switched off, because seeing the raw signal is the point.

+One consequence is that you will see **ectopic heart beats** if any occur.
+Ectopics are beats that fire outside the normal cardiac rhythm.
+There are two common types:

+- **PVC (premature ventricular contraction):** A beat that fires early from the ventricles.
+On the graph it appears as a **sharp spike upward, immediately followed by a smaller spike downward**.
+The early beat shortens that RR interval; the ventricles are then refractory when the SA node fires on schedule, so the next beat is delayed — producing the characteristic double-spike shape.
+- **PAC (premature atrial contraction):** A beat that fires early from somewhere in the atria, which resets the SA node.
+On the graph it appears as a **spike upward with no corresponding downward spike** — the following beat is roughly normal because the SA node restarts from the ectopic.

+Occasional ectopics are completely normal.
+Healthy adults commonly experience them at a rate of up to once every three minutes or so, often without noticing.
+Seeing one on the graph is not a cause for concern — this is the app doing exactly what it says: showing you your cardiac data rather than hiding it.
+It may be worth mentioning to a clinician if you are seeing more than roughly three per minute consistently, though even that can be benign in isolation.
+The key question is whether the rate is new, increasing, or accompanied by symptoms.

+---

 ## Resonance Frequency Breathing (RFB)

 Resonance Frequency Breathing is a biofeedback technique.
 Regular RFB practice has evidence of increasing vagal tone over time.